Favorite Fix

-Favorite Fix is the debut full-length album by American power pop band Artist vs. Poet, which was released on March 2, 2010.
+Favorite Fix is the debut full-length album by American pop punk band Artist vs. Poet, which was released on March 2, 2010.
 It was released through Fearless Records.

 Favorite Fix, produced by Mike Green (Paramore, Breathe Carolina, The Matches), Zack Odom and Kenneth Mount (All Time Low, Every Avenue, Hit the Lights), is the follow-up release to the band's third EP Damn Rough Night, and the EP's title track is featured on the album.
 It is the second Artist vs. Poet album to be sold both digitally and physically, alongside the band's self-titled 2008 EP.
 Favorite Fix features Forever the Sickest Kids bassist Austin Bello on vocals for the track "Damn Rough Night", and The Maine's John O'Callaghan collaborating on "Car Crash".

 Track listing

 Chart performance

 Favorite Fix reached #17 on the Billboard Heatseekers chart.